kauri-io/Content/ZeppelinOS/Linking.md

 `$ zos push --deploy-dependencies --network local`

 It's time to create an instance of our contract as well as the package we linked to.
+We are going to use the StandaloneERC20 contract yo create an instance of the ERC721  token from the EVM package.

+`$ zos create MyToken`

-`$ zos create MathContract`
+`$ zos create openzeppelin-eth/StandaloneERC20 --init initialize --args JToken,JTKN,18,100,Juliette,[],[] --network local`

-//fill in the rest here :( it doesn't work
+The arguments are as follows: name, symbol, decimal, initial supply, initial holder, minters address, and pausers address.
+We just left the last two empty and put "Owner" instead of an address for who owns the token.
+You should see some output describing what you've initialized.

+The last step is to use truffle console to connect the two contracts together; MyToken and StandalineERC20.
+Open your zos.dev-<network-id>.json file and scroll down to where you see token-project/MyToken and openzeppelin-eth/StandalineERC20.
+The addresses below will be the ones you see here.

+`$ truffle console --network local`

+`$ myToken = await Mytoken.at('<MyToken-address>')`
+`undefined`

+`$ myToken.initialize('<MyToken-address>')`
+After this command there should be a lot of output detailing the transaction.

+That's it!
+You've linked to an EVM package and deployed it on your local blockchain with the arguments we submitted above and successfully joined our StandaloneERC20 token contract with our MyToken contract.

 #### Publishing